 Allergic rhinitis, unlike viral rhinitis (the common cold), is caused by allergic reactions of the mucous membranes in your nose and airway to substances in the air.

-The mucous membranes in your nose and throat -- and throughout your respiratory tract, all the way down to your lungs -- contain cells that produce mucus (which helps trap small particles of foreign matter so that it can be swept out of the body), as well as cells with cilia (small hairs that do the actual sweeping).
+The mucous membranes in your nose and throat -- and everywhere else in your respiratory tract, all the way down to your lungs -- contain cells that produce mucus (which helps trap small particles of foreign matter so that it can be swept out of the body), as well as cells with cilia (small hairs that do the actual sweeping).
 These cells can be made to work harder by certain antibodies, known collectively as immunoglobulin E or IgE, and by chemicals such as histamine which are released by immune-system cells when they are stimulated by allergens.
 Exposure to allergens eventually results in increased mucus production, edema (swelling) of the mucous membranes, itching, and sneezing; some of this reaction is almost immediate, while other parts of the reaction can occur as much as 2-8 hours after you run into the allergen.

 Note that you must actually be allergic to something before these reactions happen.
 Allergy to a substance is a kind of immune reaction, and, as with viral and bacterial immunity, you need to be exposed to the allergen before you start having immune reactions.
 It's unusual for very small children (less than 1 year old) to have respiratory allergies, simply because they haven't been exposed to the allergens long enough to become immune/allergic to them.
 If you are prone to allergies, you tend to be allergic to more things as you grow older because you have been exposed to more things for more time.
 (Like me: I had no allergy problems until I was almost 20.
 And then the faucet opened... ) However, many children with respiratory allergies grow out of them as they grow older.